Piccolo (album)

-Piccolo is a 1977 release by the Ron Carter Quartet.
-The quartet consists of Ron Carter on piccolo bass, Kenny Barron on piano, Buster Williams on double bass, and Ben Riley on drums.
-The album was recorded live at Sweet Basil in New York City on March 25–26, 1977.
-Piccolo is considered one of Ron Carter's best albums from the late 1970s due to its excellent recording, live-club feel, and exquisite musicianship.
-After being brought together by Carter and playing in his quartet for a few years, Barron, Williams, and Riley went on to form Sphere with Charlie Rouse.
+Piccolo is a 1977 release by the Ron Carter Quartet, consisting of Ron Carter on piccolo bass, Kenny Barron on piano, Buster Williams on double bass, and Ben Riley on drums.
+The album was recorded live at Sweet Basil jazz club in New York City on March 25–26, 1977.
+Piccolo is considered one of Carter's best albums from the late 1970s due to its excellent recording, live-club feel, and exquisite musicianship.
+After being brought together by Carter and playing in his quartet for a few years, Barron, Williams, and Riley went on to form the band Sphere with Charlie Rouse.

 Reception

-The Allmusic review by Scott Yanow stated "This double album is mostly recommended to lovers of bass solos [...]
+The AllMusic review by Scott Yanow stated "This double album is mostly recommended to lovers of bass solos [...]
 These performances, which are well-played, are almost all quite long, so listeners who prefer more variety in their music are advised to look elsewhere."